raganwald/raganwald.github.com/_posts/2013-12-19-type-fu-fighting.md

 Everybody was type-fu fighting
 Compiling fast as lightning
 In fact it was a little bit frightening
-But they did it with expert timing
+But their code had early binding

-(repeat)..make sure you have expert timing
+(repeat)..make sure you have early binding
 Type-fu fighting, compiling fast as lightning
 ```